Skip to main content

 }

-The Genie API provides additional endpoints for managing existing conversations and retrieving historical data for analysis.
+The Genie API provides additional endpoints for retrieving configuration and historical data from existing spaces and conversations.

 Reference old conversation threads